ayroh/LibraCase/README.md

 3, then mark all tiles in the list as non-occupied and make that tiles pressable again.

     Misc
-Slider range is 3-15.
+- Slider range is 3-15.
 You can increase the range from slider UI if you want to try for more.
 I did it max 15 for usability.
+- I placed slider at the bottom of the screen to create new grid on runtime for you to play game easily.
+I used Destroy/Instantiate on tiles which is wrong, normally I would use pooling for that kind of situation.